ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                 ],
                 conv_activation="silu",

-                # After the last CNN, the default model flattens, then adds an (optional) MLP.
+                # After the last CNN, the default model flattens, then adds an optional MLP.
                 head_fcnet_hiddens=[256],
             )
         )
     )

-Here is the compete list of all supported ``conv_..`` options:
+The following is the compete list of all supported ``conv_..`` options:

 .. literalinclude:: ../../../rllib/core/rl_module/default_model_config.py
         :language: python